TomPace101/nanopore_diffusion/notes.md

 _TODO_ specification of dirichlet and neumann boundary conditions should make use of the species symbol

 _TODO_ refactor this TODO list!
+Probably need to move it to old_notes.md, and then copy the actual active items out of it.

 _TODO_ Name all functions in FEniCS.